nowox/jinjaml/README.md

 # Jin<>JAML
-Standalone Templating Engine for miscellaneous usages (C/C++, HTML, LaTeX, ...)
+An ambitious standalone templating engine for misc usages (C/C++, HTML, LaTeX, ...)

 ## What is Jin<>JAML?
 JinJAML is a standalone command line tools (also available as module) written in [Python 2.7](https://www.python.org/download/releases/2.7/) allowing to populate templates with data issues from YAML files.